ably/ably-roku/README.md

 - One task is required per channel you wish to subscribe to leading to one connection per channel
   - Plan is to support many channels per task leading to less overall connections
 - History until attached is not yet supported
-- Unlike the SDK's for other platforms messages are returned as array bundles
+- Unlike the client libraries for other platforms messages are returned as array bundles
   - If we get an update with many messages we send one `messages` event as an array containing all the messages rather then one `message` event per message received.
 This is to reduce the number of times we need to cross thread boundaries
   - This means all events `messages` will be returned as an array